ryanadamczyk/ryanadamczyk/README.md

 ### ✨&nbsp; About Me

-My name is Ryan Adamczyk, and I’m presently pursuing my Masters's while working as an Junion Systems Administration Intern at Florida Atlantic University.
+My name is Ryan Adamczyk, and i'm currently a Business Analyst at FIS working on the Global Real Estate tema.
+I previously recieved my Masters's in IT and Management while working as a Junior Systems Administration Intern at Florida Atlantic University.

 I am a HomeLab enthusiast who is constantly tinkering to learn more about my areas of interest.

-At 22 years old, I am an aspiring technology professional eager to make a significant entrance into the IT field, with a keen interest in roles such as Systems Administrator or equivalent.
+At 22 years old, I am an aspiring technology professional eager to make a significant impact in the teams and businesses I service.

 I am a hobby runner and biker, I love the beach and have always been obsessed with video games. **Add me on discord: .zex0**